 We strongly recommend that people with a BRCA1 or BRCA2 variant speak to a healthcare professional about their result.

 Talk to your doctor or a genetic counselor about confirming your result.
-It’s important to confirm a 23andMe BRCA result with additional testing in a clinical setting before taking any medical action.
-This is because the 23andMe test is performed at-home rather than in a doctor's office, and also because results you receive from 23andMe are not intended for diagnostic use.
+It’s important to confirm a 23andMe BRCA result with an independent genetic test prescribed by your own healthcare provider before taking any medical action.
+This is because results you receive from 23andMe are not intended for diagnostic use.
 If you're not sure who to talk to, genetic counselors are a good option.
 Genetic counselors are trained to help people understand genetic testing options, and they can work with other healthcare professionals to coordinate your care.
 Ask your healthcare provider about access to genetic counseling services, or see below to learn how to search for a genetic counselor near you.